 The School of Public Health believes that everyone,

-Your purchase of the 2019 Hypertension and Stroke White Paper supports the School of Public Health faculty and students in their work to confront the major health challenges of our generation.
+Your purchase of the 2020 Hypertension and Stroke White Paper supports the School of Public Health faculty and students in their work to confront the major health challenges of our generation.
 A portion of every sale goes to funding scholarships.
-Your purchase will directly benefit your own health as well as the health of others in your community.
+Your purchase will directly benefit your own health as well as the health of those in your community.

 You can count on the White Papers to bring you medical information that is trustworthy, impeccably researched and current.